 An applicant MUST meet all these requirements and have adequate documentation to establish their eligibility.

 Application for a U-Visa

 The application for a U-Visa is a two-step process.
-First, you MUST be certified by law enforcement to confirm that you were/are/will be helpful in the investigation or prosecution of the case that you are a victim of.
+First, you MUST obtain a certification from law enforcement to confirm that you were/are/will be helpful in the investigation or prosecution of the perpetrator and criminal case in which you were a victim.
 Once you receive the certification, called the U Nonimmigrant Status Certification, you may then apply for the U-Visa.
 Therefore, remember, you cannot apply for the U-Visa without first getting the certification from law enforcement.

 Benefits of a U-Visa

 There are many benefits to the U-Visa for an immigrant.
 For U-Visa holders, the benefits are as follows: